JohannLiebertDesu/DualSetInterference/README.md

 3. Name your repository and click "Create repository from template"
 4. Clone the new repository to your local machine
 5. Open the project in RStudio by clicking on the .Rproj file
+6. Begin your analysis by modifying the template.qmd file in the root directory

 ### Alternative Method